Kardinia-Church/Church-Clocks/README.md

 *pp_video_clock
 This will display a video countdown clock for ProPresenter.
 * pvpandpp_video_clock
 This will display a clock depending on ProPresenter or ProVideoPlayers clock.
 If the main clock is not active the other clock if active will display the value.
-Setting parameter ```main-clock=pvp/pp``` will set what clock takes importance with the pvp clock being default. ```pvp-transportid``` must be set to the id of the transport you wish to get the time from
+Setting parameter ```main-clock=pvp/pp``` will set what clock takes importance with the pvp clock being default. ```pvp_transportid``` must be set to the id of the transport you wish to get the time from
 *pp_lyric_next
 This will display the next lyric in ProPresenter *pp_lyric_current